onflow/flow/flips/20201310-storage-fees.md

     storage_used+= len(r.Value)
 ```

-- cons:
+- Cons:
-    - this change to the ledger would require a lot of changes all the way down to `LedgerGetRegister` function (which already supports queries by key parts)
+    - The change to the `View` would require a lot of changes all the way down to `LedgerGetRegister` function (which already supports queries by key parts)
-    - slower as all the registers need to be read
+    - This approach is slower as all the registers need to be read

-#### Update storage used on transaction
+#### Limit Storage Used After a Transaction

-`StorageLimiter` transaction processor will be used to handle updating `storage_used` and preventing storage used going over `storage_capacity`.
-This is how the `StorageLimiter` will fit into the transaction execution proccess:
+`StorageLimiter` transaction processor will be used to prevent `storage_used` going over the `storage_capacity`.

+`StorageLimiter` will user the transaction pipeline as follows:

-1. create new view
+1. Create new view.
-2. run transaction
+2. Run transaction.
-    1. run transaction processors
+    1. Run transaction processors (a.k.a.: transaction pipeline):
-        1. NewTransactionSignatureVerifier
+        1. TransactionSignatureVerifier,
-        2. NewTransactionSequenceNumberChecker
+        2. TransactionSequenceNumberChecker,
-        3. NewTransactionFeeDeductor
+        3. TransactionFeeDeductor,
-        4. NewTransactionInvocator <- actual transaction
+        4. TransactionInvocator, <- actual transaction execution
-        5. *There are no further register (view) writes (or deletes) after this point.
-All fungible token  moves already happened.
-All storage size changes already happened*
+        5. *There are no further register (view) writes (or deletes) in the transaction pipeline after this point.
+All storage size changes already happened.*
-        6. **NewStorageLimiter** <- for all participating account that have touched registers, compute account size (if over limit raise error)
+        6. **StorageLimiter** <- for all participating addresses that have touched registers, check if address' `storage_used` is over the address' `storage_capacity`.
+If it is, raise an error.
-3. error handling <- catch the storage over limit and revert transaction
+3. Error handling <- catch the storage over limit and revert transaction/
-4. "merge" view
+4. "Merge" view.

-`StorageLimiter` behaviour
+The behaviour of `StorageLimiter` can be expressed with the following pseudo-code:

 ```py
 accounts_changed = get_accounts_with_writes_or_deletes(in_current_view)